openspace42/aenigma/README.md

 It does for XMPP what [Mail-in-a-Box](https://github.com/mail-in-a-box/mailinabox) has done for email and [Streisand](https://github.com/StreisandEffect/streisand) has done for VPNs.

+The installation takes you on a three-minute, clearly worded, step-by-step setup and takes care of everything automagically.

+As soon as you're up and running join our conference at **os@xc.os.vu** !

 ## Features

 * **State of the art configuration** [work in progress ;]